ShiyuFan0820/CSLearningNote/BasicLearning/Basic_5_data_structure_array_and_linked_list.md

 ## What is Linked List and How it Operates?

 Linked List is List in C++, LinkedList in Java, python doesn't have Linked List.
-It's a data structure where elements are stored in discontinuous heap memory, each element is randomly stored in a node which contains a value part and a address part (or a pointer) to the next node.
+It's a data structure where elements are stored in discontinuous heap memory, each element is randomly stored in a node which contains a value part and an address part (or a pointer) to the next node.

 **Example:**